 Consider the risk of all or a number of your workforce all becoming ill at one time.
 Many organisations that do require people to be on-site are using bubble systems.
 This keeps people in smaller groups as it is not just the risk of becoming ill but also self-isolation as a result of contact.
 Using small groups and avoiding contact with those not in your group/bubble will reduce the chances of all employees being taken out of action at one time.

 Particularly if you are planning a complete return to the office, plan for eventualities such as the needs of an individual to self-isolate, feeling unwell or local lockdowns.
 Are people able to revert back to homeworking in these circumstances?
 Is the business and individuals prepared for homeworking if this is required at short notice?
+What are the implications of moving into the office and back out to homes at short notice?

 Employers must be careful not to discriminate.
 Indirect discrimination includes rules that are applied to all but have a detrimental impact on one or more group.
 A requirement to return to the office is likely to have a negative impact on parents and those with disabilities.